NleJotta/NleJotta/README.md

 <p>
   Hi 👋, I'm João!
 A passionate data analysis and development student from Brazil.

-  - 🌱 I'm currently studying data analysis and development at fiap
+  - 🌱 I'm currently studying data analysis and development at Uninove

   - 🔭 I'm looking for my first job opportunity.
 My dream is to work one day as a developer for a large company